elm-land/elm-land/docs/concepts/pages.md

         }
 ```

-::: tip "What about intro, sandbox, and element?"
+::: tip "What about view, sandbox, and element?"

-Earlier in the guide, you may have seen commands like `add page:intro`, `add page:sandbox`, or `add page:element`.
+Earlier in the guide, you may have seen commands like `add page:view`, `add page:sandbox`, or `add page:element`.

 Those three commands are designed to help you learn the basics "The Elm Architecture".